Is US Bird Flu Outbreak in Cattle a Global Risk to Humans? | 🔬 LatestLY

 The bird flu variant outbreak has mainly affected the US, with infections among cattle, people and pets.

-Though no cases of direct, human-to-human transmission were recorded up to January 2025, there are concerns the H5N1 variant could be one mutation away from becoming a major public health concern.
+Though no direct, human-to-human transmission cases were recorded up to January 2025, there are concerns the H5N1 variant could be one mutation away from becoming a major public health concern.

 A study published in the journal Science in December 2024 found that a single genetic change to the circulating H5N1 had enabled it to jump more easily from other mammals to humans.

-Note: This article was originally published on December 6, 2024, and last updated on February 11, 2025.